-Pumpkin protein bars with hazelnut cocoa crumb topping recipe
+Pumpkin protein bars with hazelnut cocoa crumb topping recipe.
+Pumpkin bars made with plant based protein powder.
+Can be made grain-free.

 Happy Friday loves!